MV Highlanders

 Largely built in Russia, her assembly was finished in Norway.
 As part of Stena Line she regularly ran between The Netherlands and the United Kingdom from 2007-2009.
 After being leased by Marine Atlantic, she was taken to Bremerhaven, Germany to be converted to better suit the North Sydney to Channel-Port aux Basques route, which she would be taking over.
 This conversion included the addition of a third bow thruster, increase and renovation of the passenger areas, and shortening of the vessel by 12m to help facilitate docking at Channel-Port aux Basques.
-She entered regular passenger service with Marine Atlantic mid April 2011 shortly after her nearly identical sister ship MV Blue Puttees.
+She entered regular passenger service with Marine Atlantic in mid April 2011 shortly after her nearly identical sister ship MV Blue Puttees.
 In May 2015, Marine Atlantic announced that it had purchased both vessels from Stena for Can$100 million each.